f5devcentral/f5-rseries-training/docs/monitoring_rseries_health_status.rst

 Checking System Health via CLI
 ------------------------------

 Below is the full output from an rSeries appliance.
 There is a lot of info in the output when unfiltered, but everything is broken into sections, within each section you'll get a high level status of that subsection with the **state name** and **state health**.
 You can then see all the subcomponenets that bubble up into the higher level health status for that section.
 As an example you don't need to know what thresholds will trigger an event, the system health will monitor that for you.
-If any component is out of tolerance, it will change status so that is not OK, and then it bubble up to the higher level status.
+If any component is out of tolerance, it will change status so that is not OK, and then it will bubble up to the higher level status.

 After the full output below some CLI examples of how to filter all this information down into a high level status will be provided.